Skip to main content

 Dwelling Coverage

-Covers the structure of your Lake City home — walls, roof, foundation, and permanently installed systems — up to $250,000 under NFIP.
-Protects against direct water damage from rising floodwaters, storm surge, and heavy rain flooding.
+Covers direct physical flood damage to the structure of your Lake City home — foundation, walls, electrical, plumbing, HVAC, and permanently installed systems — up to $250,000 under NFIP.

 Personal Property Coverage